The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Understand the affiliation requirements for the country to which you are applying: Affiliation arrangements vary by country and may not be required at the time of application.
 Carefully review the affiliation information provided in the award summary for your host country.
 All academic grantees must have an affiliation in the host country listed in their application, even if a letter is not required at the deadline.

 Countries differ in the kinds of host affiliations that are acceptable.
 Examples of affiliations include universities, laboratories, libraries, non-governmental organizations, and so on.
 Pay special attention to the requirements in some countries to attend classes and/or affiliate with academic institutions.
+Proposing an affiliate that does not meet the requirements for your chosen award may affect the eligibility of your application.

 Identify an appropriate affiliation for your project: The affiliation is your proposed host in the country to which you are applying.
 Fulbrighters have used a number of methods to contact potential hosts and solicit support for their projects.
 One primary method is to use the contacts and advisers that you already have.
-Ask current or former professors to put you into contact with appropriate people in the host country.
+Ask current or former professors to put you in contact with the appropriate people in the host country.
 If the proposal contains a strong research component, you must have host country contacts that can support the research, provide access to required resources, and/or advise you during the grant period.
 It is your responsibility to identify, contact, and secure an affiliation from a potential adviser.

 Potential avenues to identify an appropriate affiliation/host country adviser include: